ThirdAILabs/Universe/README.md

 directory. e.g. the mpi_example executable will be in `Universe/build/examples/mpi-example/mpi_example`.
 2. Run `$ bin/tests.sh` from anywhere to have cmake run all tests.
-To run specific tests, you can also cd to the build directory and pass a regular expression to filter tests (or provide an explicit test names):
+To run specific tests, you can also pass a regular expression to filter tests (or provide an explicit test name):
-`$ ctest -R <test filter expression>`.
+`$ bin/tests.sh -R <test filter expression>`
-3. Run `$ generate_compile_commands.sh` from anywhere to generate the compile commands database (needed for 4 and 5).
+Note you can actually pass any arguments you would pass to ctest to this script and it will forward them.
-4. Run `$ bin/clang-format.sh` from anywhere to format all code.
+3. Run `$ bin/format.sh` from anywhere to format all code.
-5. Run `$ bin/tidy-check.sh` from anywhere to run clang-tidy checks on all code.
+4. Run `$ bin/lint.sh` from anywhere to run linting on all code (primarily these are clang-tidy checks).
-6. Run `$ bin/clang-check.sh` to run 3, 4, and 5.
+5. Run `$ generate_compile_commands.sh` from anywhere to generate the compile commands database (you shouldn't ever need to call this script manually).

 ## Development (Deprecated, use scripts in bin, see above)